EdutainmentLIVE/edutainmentlive.github.io/_posts/2019-07-20-LTI-and-SAML-for-Developers.markdown

 The core to SAML is having an authoritative source that service providers can trust.
 When setting up SAML, a set of metadata is shared between the two providers to set up a secure connection and make sure that all needed values for the SP are sent.
-See the flow diagram below for the end user's flow.
+See the flow diagram below for the end user's flow for both SP initiated and IDP initiated.

->> PICTURE HERE
+![SAML SP Diagram][]

+![SAML IDP Diagram][]

 As you can see the user begins by accessing the service provider and informing them that they belong to a certain identity provider.
 Once the service provider knows who the user is and where to send them to be authorized, they are redirect to the IDP login screen.